-The Recreational Facility (Yoga Studio) operates as per the earlier development approval and offers seven classes a week with a maximum of 12 people in each class.
+The recreational facility operates as per the earlier development approval and offers seven classes a week with a maximum of 12 people in each class.
 The yoga classes are scheduled to operate at different times to the day spa to minimise car parking conflict between the two uses.